You are considered a freshman applicant if any of

 Please notify us of this change at firstname.lastname@example.org and request for new transcripts to be sent directly from your high school.
 If you e-mail us, please put "Schedule Change" in the subject line of your message.
 Be sure to include your full name and date of birth on all correspondence.

 If you would like to change your intended major on the Common Application, please notify us of this change at email@example.com.
 If you e-mail us, please put "Major Change" in the subject line of your message.
-Be sure to include your full name and date of birth on all correspondence.
+Be sure to include your full name and date of birth

 The chief advantage of Early Action (EA) is that it provides students with advanced notice of an admission decision (typically late January) and automatic consideration for our Premier Academic Scholarships.
 For many students, this enables better planning.
 It's a great option if the University of Miami is one of your top choices.
 There are, however, a few aspects of the Early Action process to be aware of before you apply.